WannesMalfait/Blender-shaders/src/mnode/basic_ops.md

 ![Starting node group](images/mn1.png)

 We will go into more detail on coordinates in a later chapter, for now all you need to know is that the object coordinates are centered at the object origin, and go from -1 to 1 in all three axes in this case.
 The separate xyz allows us to only look at one axis at a time, in this case the x-axis.
+The viewer node is just a renamed emission node.

 ## Thinking in terms of ranges